Dasaii/dasaii.github.io/_posts/2018-01-05-Great-Asset-Hunt.md

 ### Problem
 While at <a href="/work/play">Play</a>, we were approached by Thames Water to help improve the performance of their engineers, specifically around data collection.
 The current system they were using relied on giant Excel spreadsheets, was error prone and took 6 months for the data to be properly stored in their systems.

-### What we did
-#### Process
+### Process
 We began with a 2-week Sprint 0 (design Sprint) to: help us understand the problem; propose and iterate on potential solutions; and define/ estimate a potential pilot to prove our idea.
-The Sprint 0 allowed us to remain agile (not committing to any estimates before we know what we're building) and gave our client confidence, as they only had to commit to the initial 2 weeks of work.
+The Sprint 0 allowed us to remain agile (not committing to any estimates before we know what we're building) and gave our client confidence, as they only had to commit to the initial 2-weeks of work.

-#### Discovery
-We started the Sprint 0 by running a workshop with stakeholders and engineers to help us understand the engineers current day-to-day role, the problems they encounter, devices they have access to and any other requirements to ensure the project could be a success.
-We then ran a short gamification workshop to help the engineers understand what's possible and to see what ideas resonated with them.

-##### We identified these project goals:
+Following the Sprint 0 we designed and developed an MVP version to be piloted with engineers for iPads.
+We helped to plan and run the pilot, including defining and measuring the KPIs that would be used to measure success.

+During the whole process we worked closely with stakeholders and engineers that would be using the product.
+This was important to make sure that we built something that was appropriate for the Thames Water culture, and would be well received by the team.

+### Product goals
 - Make it easy for engineers to collect data while on site
 - Support the capture of high quality data
 - Motivate engineers to continually collect comprehensive datasets over time